Can Foreigners Get a Mortgage in Japan? (2026 Guide)

 Lenders that have worked with foreigners

-- Prestia (SMBC Trust Bank) — offers loans to foreigners without requiring permanent residency; English support.
+• Prestia (SMBC Trust Bank): offers loans to foreigners without requiring permanent residency, with English support.

-- Suruga Bank, Tokyo Star Bank, AEON Bank — have all been more flexible than the megabanks for foreign borrowers.
+• Suruga Bank, Tokyo Star Bank, and AEON Bank have all been more flexible than the megabanks for foreign borrowers.

 Terms, rates, and appetite change constantly, so treat any list as a starting point for your own inquiries, not a guarantee.